kiedtl/minetest_tor/design.md

     network without properly powering down or unable to meet demand, will explode (10 intensity, 10 radius).
     - Leave some graviton flux fluid?
 Would be fun.
 What effects?
+      - Idea: items dropped in are destroyed, but have very very small chance to create an orb of antimatter.
+This can be processed (very very slowly, 30+ minutes for a single orb) by a very rare machine into antimatter fuel canisters for the Antimatter Reactor.
+        - Different version of same idea: very small chance to spawn a graviton flare, a non-hostile mob that just hovers around and slowly rises into the sky (and hurting any adjacent creature), but which drops the orb on a very very rare chance.
+          - Idea for farm: dies when in contact with normality field.
     - Explodes when destroyed (by blast).
   - Weeping Orthire nodes as batteries.
     - Very difficult to mine, only drops the node some of the time, otherwise